 - Seven (7) credit hours that will be taken during the concentration year of the MSSW program:

-- SOWK 573, Forsensic Social Work, 3 credit hours
+- SOWK 573, Forensic Social Work, 3 credit hours

-- Two electives from the College of Law (2 credit hours each, totalling 4 credit hours).
-Students may choose from the following courses:
+- Two electives from the College of Law (2 credit hours each, totaling 4 credit hours).

 Additional Course Requirements: